Confidential

 ASK FOLLOW-UP

 Finding: Eight AI vendors supplying models and APIs.
-No documented indemnification clauses found in vendor agreements.
+No clear contractual risk-transfer provisions were evidenced in the materials reviewed.
 Recommendation engine depends on external LLM provider with no documented fallback or SLA protection.

-UW Action: Request: (1) Copy of vendor agreements with indemnification language for consumer-facing vendors, (2) Fallback architecture or SLA documentation for critical AI vendors, (3) Contingency plan if primary recommendation engine vendor experiences outage.
+UW Action: Request: (1) Key vendor agreements or summaries of liability allocation, service levels, fallback provisions, and any available contractual risk transfer for critical consumer-facing vendors, (2) Fallback architecture or SLA documentation for critical AI vendors, (3) Contingency plan if primary recommendation engine vendor experiences outage.

 Regulatory / Litigation Sensitivity BLOCKER